ShreyasPVijay/Personality-Assessment-Using-Twitter-Tweets./README.md

 ### Caveats
 We have trained individiual classifier for each characterstics pair.
 Although script's final prediction will be complete MBTI type, the first 2 pairs/models i.e. Introversion/Extroversion and Intuition/Sensing are not reliable at any level, due to the fact that data regarding these characterstics is heavily biased towards single attribute.
-For more explanation or better understanding, look at this [jupter notebook](./main.ipynb).
+For more explanation or better understanding, look at this jupter notebook

 # Usage